 Early Notables of the Barnby family (pre 1700)

-More information is included under the topic Early Barnby Notables in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) are included under the topic Early Barnby Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barnby family